 23. Asheville, North Carolina

 The weather in Asheville in March is up and down.
-Sometimes it’s sunny and warm, while other times, snow is possible but on average, temperatures hover around 58°F and the skies are clear and sunny.
-One thing is for certain – it’s a\
+Sometimes, it’s sunny and warm, while other times, snow is possible but on average, temperatures hover around 58°F and the skies are clear and sunny.
+One thing is for certain – it’s always beautiful!